 The steps we have taken to ensure that they are not taking place in our business or supply chains are as follows:

-The Royal Opera House is also required to publicize annually, on its website, its activities over the latest financial year aimed towards the eradication of modern slavery and human trafficking.
-The first relevant year for us was that which ended on 28 August 2016.
-This is our second statement of activities to be posted on our website.
+The Royal Opera House is required to publicise annually, on its website, its activities over the latest financial year aimed towards the eradication of modern slavery and human trafficking.
+This is our third statement of activities to be posted on our website.
+During the past year we have:

 Should there be any questions or concerns as to the implementation of these requirements, please direct them to the Director of Finance.
 If any staff are concerned that modern slavery or human trafficking is taking place in our business or supply chains they should raise their concerns to the Director of Finance or through the Whistleblowing policy.